Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ### Chapter 2 (Docker on Windows)

-- You won't be able to run Windows-based container on Docker host with Linux on it.
-For that you'll require a docker on a Windows Server.
+ - You won't be able to run Windows-based containers on Docker host with Linux on it.
+For that, you'll require a docker on a Windows Server.
  - Because they don't have a same kernel.
  - Here's a little trick that Windows do to run a Linux-based container in Docker:
-  - When you install docker on Windows and run a Linux container on Windows, you're not really running a Linux container on Windows.
+    - When you install Docker on Windows and run a Linux container on Windows, you're not running a Linux container on Windows.
 Windows   runs a Linux container on a Linux virtual machine (VM) under the hood.
-So it's really Linux container on a Linux virtual machine on Windows.
+So it's Linux container on a Linux virtual machine on Windows.

 We can use Docker on Windows with these 2 options to run a Linux container on a Windows host:
 1. Docker on Windows using Docker Toolbox (Original support for docker on Windows)